chemouna/AlgorithmsCatalog/README.md

 I will for each general algorithm try to provide a little bit more formal description, and describe how to identify how a problem is solved by it.

+Note: This is still very much in progress and not polished at all yet.

 ## Pointer algorithms

 ### Runner technique